brainstormforce/wp-spectra/README.md

 * Fix: Container - Resolved style settings background overlay glictes.
 * Fix: Post Grid - Resolved an issue wherein the post grid block with the featured image border radius is not applied and image overflows.
 * Fix: Infobox - Resolved an issue where the page reloads upon clicking Infobox with the call-to-action set as complete box.
+* Fix: FAQ - Resolved an issue where the answer tab is opened by default if content has <p> or <br> tag.

 ### 2.11.2 - WEDNESDAY, 3rd JANUARY 2024 ###
 * Security Fix: Hardened the security of the plugin.